 This is Mrs. Carr's 1st Grade class from 1954.
 Top row: Mrs. Carr, ?, ?, ?, ?, Carol Kight, Evelle Gibbs, ?, Eula Moore, Carol McDilda, ?.
 Middle Row: Judy Mixon, ?, Gwen Clark, Jimmy Youmans, ?, ?, ?, Don Thompson, Jane Jones.
 Front Row: Phillip Odom, Danny Smith, ?, John Todd, Gerald Tootle

 This is Mrs. House's 1st Grade class in 1954.
-Most of these students were in the Class of '65.
 Top Row: Greg Tucker, David Edenfield, ?, William Grimes, Chris Matheson.
 3rd Row: Benny Anderson, ?, Betty George, Teresa Ferraro, Nancy Wright, Lorraine McNair, Rod Wilkes, Mrs. House.
 2nd Row: Sharon Tillman, ?, Joan Wilkes, Wayne Gibbs, Martha Carol Williams, Hoke Green, Elaine Wright, ?, Linda Faye Sawyer.
 Bottom Row: Don Carter, Jackie McCumbers, Larry Powell, Chip Matheson, Theron Gore, Tommy Proctor.

 Please help us identify those pictured in both of the above photos.
 Submit your names to the Webmaster.